-Landconsolidation - the instrument and process in Denmark continues to develop.
-It takes place in interaction with society's modern requirements for future land use in the open country.
-A new concept for landconsolidation is developed these years and innovation and development projects under the heading "Multifunctional land distribution" are being implemented.
-Landconsolidation in Denmark is a voluntary project, where the participating landowners gain benefits and improvements in their own situation by participating.
+Land consolidation - the instrument and process in Denmark continues to develop.
+It takes place in interaction with society's modern requirements for future land use in the countryside.
+A new holistic concept for land consolidation is developed these years and innovation and development projects under the heading "Multifunctional and free land distribution" are being implemented.
+Land consolidation in Denmark is a voluntary project, where the participating landowners gain benefits and improvements in their own situation by participating.

-This new concept of multifunctional landconsolidation means that the individual municipalities will play a more active role.
+This new concept of multifunctional land consolidation means that the individual municipalities will play a more active role.
 It means developing local landscape strategies based on municipal land use planning and by involving the general local public to develop ideas and initiatives for change in land use.